robiulhr/cute-express/docs/getting_started/installing.md

 Enter app.js, or whatever you want the name of the main file to be.
 If you want it to be index.js, hit RETURN to accept the suggested default file name.

-Now install Tiny Express in the myapp directory and save it in the dependencies list.
+Now install Cute Express in the myapp directory and save it in the dependencies list.
 For example:

 ```
-$ npm install tiny-express
+$ npm install cute-express
 ```

-To install Tiny Express temporarily and not add it to the dependencies list:
+To install Cute Express temporarily and not add it to the dependencies list:

 ```
-$ npm install tiny-express --no-save
+$ npm install cute-express --no-save
 ```

 ::: info